theAvocadoCoder/100-days-of-code/log.md

 3. I added linear progress bars for the win cases.

 **Thoughts**:
-1. I went through the Vue documentation for a refresher on vue directives, which was insightful.
+1. I went through the Vue documentation for a refresher on Vue directives, which was insightful.
 2. I got to apply some Material Design UX writing best practices and that was cool.
-I may need to make some wireframes in figma so I have something more concrete to follow as I develop the app.
+I may need to make some wireframes in Figma so I have something more concrete to follow as I develop the app.

 **Link(s) to work**:
 1. [Inf loop bug fix](https://github.com/theAvocadoCoder/daily-bingo/commit/d1afc673360559e6965164b4d698a4b7fc448635)